azizul96/event-management-09/questions_and_answers.md

 #### Answer: ?

 <i>In these operations, food array will be unchanged.
 It still contains the original food items ["🍕", "🍫", "🥑", "🍔"].
-The change we made was in the info object.</i>
+The change we made was in the info object.
+ The food array is not directly affected by this assignment because the assignment changes the value of the favoriteFood property of the info object and not the elements of the food array.</i>

 </p>
 </details>